-There are a lot of headlines around companies making this shift - from all the big names like Facebook to Salesforce, Reddit to Twitter --and the possible cost benefits, from lowered salaries to a massive education in real estate costs.
+There are a lot of headlines around companies making this shift - from all the big names like Facebook to Salesforce, Reddit to Twitter --and the possible cost benefits, from lowered salaries to a massive reduction in real estate costs.
 But, unfortunately, what I’ve missed seeing is a discussion about the specifics needed to make it work.

 I know in my work with start-ups that it is especially important for the smaller players to understand the cost and resource implications of a remote-first strategy.
 Compensation sits central to this discussion given that is almost always the largest start-up expense.